jdhao/blog_source/cygwin_install_and_use.md

 # When I use ssh to connect to my server, I got an error message "Pseudo-terminal will not be allocated because stdin is not a terminal"

-On Windows 10, there is a builtin ssh program under `C:/Windows/System32/OpenSSH/ssh.exe`.
+On Windows 10, there is a built-in ssh program under `C:/Windows/System32/OpenSSH/ssh.exe`.
 You are probably using this program.
 If that is the case, you have to install `openssh` yourself.
 Just run the Cygwin setup program one more time to install the additional package.
 Then this issue